StewartLynch/MyWorkouts/README.md

 # MyWorkouts - Calendar Tally Video

-## Development Branch
+## Starter Project

 ![mac128](Images/mac128.png)

-This is the development branch for the Calendar Tally Video.
-Code here may be incomplete or incorrect.

-DO NOT CLONE
+This is the starter project for the video where we will be using a custom calendar view to display tallies of events that occurred on a specific day.

 If you want to support my work, you can - </br>